FY2018 Teaching Art Together Grant Guidelines

 The purpose of the Teaching Art Together Grant is to support teachers in bringing professional artists into Kentucky schools for residencies of one to four weeks.

 - To enable teachers to collaborate with practicing, professional artists on the design

 and implementation of innovative projects using short-term artist residencies.

 - To involve students and teachers directly in the creative process during an artist's

 residency, and to integrate the arts into daily instruction through links to the Kentucky

-Academic Standard for the Arts and Humanities and/or English Language Arts, and the
+Academic Standards for the Arts and/or English Language Arts.

 - To provide teachers with tools that will enable them to incorporate the arts into their classrooms after the residency is completed.

 Any teacher or group of teachers presently teaching in a public or private school that supports any grades from preschool to 12.